thunderbird/pulumi/docs/getting-started.rst

 * `Configure awscli <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html>`_ with
   your credentials and default region.
 (You do not have to install awscli, though you can `read how to here <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>`_.
   Some of these docs refer to helpful awscli commands.)
+The Pulumi AWS provider relies on the same configuration, though, so you must create the config file.
 * Set up an `S3 bucket`_ to store your Pulumi state in.

 The `Troubleshooting`_ section has some details on how to work through some issues related to setup.